tagudarj/bootstrapping/project06.md

 distributed.
 Does this assumption seem reasonable for the mean number of years of education?
 Why or why not?

-**This assumption does not seem reasonable for the mean number of years of education.
+**This assumption does not seem reasonable for the plot above.
 According to the density plot above, the data is not bell-shaped and/or symmetrical.
-The data would be considered normal if it was bell-shaped and symmetrical.**
+The data would be considered normal if it was bell-shaped and symmetrical.
+For the mean number of years of education, the assumption of normal distribution would seem reasonable.
+I think that the mean (average) would be a great statistic to normalize the data.**

 Since our sample size is so large, the distribution of the *sample mean* is approximately Normal (the CLT\!).
 The `t.test(df$var)` function can